Intelligence Sharing: The Dollars and “Sense” Behind It

 It is important to realize that these communities and relationships are the essential, non-technical ingredients that enable Threat Intelligence Sharing.
 Of the communities that exist, many consist of members with varying levels of experience.
 As they expand their relationships and professional networks, they earn the trust of their peers and are brought into private communities where information is shared.

 Within ThreatConnect, members have the ability to join or create Public or Private Communities and populate them with members of their choosing.
-The ThreatConnect Research team demonstrated this by deploying the Common Community; established as an open resource for all ThreatConnect users, even those with free accounts.
+The ThreatConnect Research team demonstrated this by deploying the Common Community; established as an open resource for all ThreatConnect users.
 In this community, all ThreatConnect users can collaborate to create, share, and augment Threat Intelligence.
 Members of the Common Community may choose to self-identity or participate anonymously.

 In Q3 2013 more than half of the information the ThreatConnect Research shared was done so with our Common Community (Figure1).
 Much of this information was derived from a variety of publicly available industry sources and enriched to provide more targeted and actionable data.